Shopify Lite Review

 - Account stability issues with Shopify Payments

-- No full online store
+- The full online store is not included

 Table of Contents

 With Shopify Lite, we need to look at each of its components: the mPOS app and hardware, the online sales tools, and the payment processing.
 Each is a distinct offering.
 The unifying element is, of course, the online dashboard.
 You can log in through the POS app and access all the information you need for your products, sync your online sales channels, and accept payments.

 I like the Lite plan as a starter option.
 It’s a great way to test the waters, especially if you are interested in upgrading later.
 Without further ado, let’s take a deeper look!

 The dashboard is what makes Shopify so valuable for managing your business.
 Shopify gives you all the features you need close at hand but without bombarding you with complex sales reports right off the bat.
 Instead, you get an activity log with side menus.
 It’s all very intuitive to navigate.
 If you sign up for the trial period to test out Shopify before choosing a plan, Shopify will also point you to resources you might find helpful to explore in your dashboard.
 It’s a nice touch — one you won’t necessarily find elsewhere.